oOps1627/angular-calendar-timeline/projects/angular-calendar-timeline/README.md

 npm install --save angular-timeline-calendar
 ```

-Then import the timeline module into your module where you want to use timeline.
+Then import the timeline module into the module where you want to use the timeline.

 Don't forget to call <b>forChild()</b> method: